 Spiritual breaths are where you breathe in a conscious state of being, and often the mindfulness of your breaths will also put you in a state of higher consciousness.

-A simple way you can do this is to just sit and breathe, at first intentionally and mindfully, in and out, being aware of your breaths as you do so, and then naturally easing the flow of your breath and shifting your awareness into just a state of sitting and being, and as you do so, you being more aware of your awareness, and then you can sit in that state.
+A simple way you can do this is to just sit and breathe, at first intentionally and mindfully, in and out, being aware of your breaths as you do so, and then naturally easing the flow of your breath and shifting your awareness into just a state of sitting and being, and as you do so, you become aware of your awareness itself, and then you can sit in that state.

 There is something about breathing that connects us to life, and breathing is a part of our consciousness.
 We receive our very first breath as our physical initiation into this world as a baby, and our very last breath when we die.
 The unconscious breaths are the breaths that your body just takes on autopilot, without thinking,